|

 George M. Thompson Ends Railroad Career of Forty-five Years

-At the close of business in Saturday (June 15) of this week, George M. Thompson, local agent for the Lehigh Valley Railroad Company for many years, will end a railroad carer of about forty-five years, most of which has been spent at the New Woodstock station.
+At the close of business in Saturday (June 15) of this week, George M. Thompson, local agent for the Lehigh Valley Railroad Company for many years, will end a railroad career of about forty-five years, most of which has been spent at the New Woodstock station.
 Mr. Thompson started railroading on April 1, 1900, as an apprentice under C. B. Hugg, who was then New Woodstock agent for the Lehigh.
 Shortly afterward, he passed the telegraphy examination and went on the “extra” list, filling various temporary positions on the Elmira-Camden branch.

 Shortly thereafter, Mr. Thompson accepted a job as tower man on the Fall Brook Division of the New York Central, where he worked about a year and a half.
 After a short time in a similar position on the Mohawk Division of the same rod, he returned to New Woodstock where he became Lehigh agent in October, 1902, a position he has continuously occupied since that time.
 At the same time he purchased the local coal business from C. B. Hugg.